 The ACS SSR is an online software application and database that allows surgeons to track their cases and outcomes in a convenient, easy-to-use manner from their computer or mobile device (iPhone or iPad).
 The SSR builds on the ACS Case Log system, enabling surgeons not only to log and keep track of their cases, but also participate in an increasing number of regulatory programs for the individual health care professional.

-It is becoming increasingly recognized that a database specific for surgeons is needed for a variety of different initiatives, including the Centers for Medicare & Medicaid Services Physician Quality Reporting System (CMS PQRS), various boards of surgery, and other regulatory items.
+It is becoming increasingly recognized that a database specific for surgeons is needed for a variety of different initiatives, including the Centers for Medicare & Medicaid Services (CMS) Physician Quality Reporting System (PQRS), various boards of surgery, and other regulatory items.

+The SSR has been refined to continue addressing many of the regulatory requirements for individual surgeons.
 The system supports Part 4 of Maintenance of Certification (MOC) and provides for electronic transmittal of cases to the American Board of Surgery for recertification.
-The SSR also continues to work closely with CMS to remain a PQRS-qualified registry.
-SSR PQRS 2014 is now available, and eligible professionals will have until January 31, 2015, to submit PQRS 2014 data.
+The SSR also continues to work closely with CMS to remain a PQRS-qualified registry and a PQRS-Qualified Clinical Data Registry (QCDR).
+The 2016 PQRS General Surgery Measures Group, 2016 PQRS individual measures, and 2016 ACS SSR Qualified Clinical Data Registry – Trauma measures will be available in the SSR later this year.
 If you have questions regarding PQRS participation in the SSR, please e-mail SSR@facs.org.